 AACVPR COVID-19 Task Force

-AACVPR is currently engaging our newly-established COVID-19 Task Force, which is comprised of board members, and both cardiac and pulmonary rehabilitation specialists.
+AACVPR is currently engaging our COVID-19 Task Force, which is comprised of board members, and both cardiac and pulmonary rehabilitation specialists.
 This groups is focused on serving as a resource and repository for relevant information that pertains to our specialty and serving patients in these unprecedented times.
 They will be updating this webpage to provide up-to-date resources for you as you navigate the impact of this global pandemic.

 AACVPR's Ongoing Advocacy for Telehealth

 It’s disheartening that The Centers for Medicare and Medicaid Services (CMS) rejected a proposal from AACVPR to include cardiac and pulmonary rehabilitation services as part of a temporary reimbursement for outpatient telehealth services, which was originally extended to evaluation and management services.
 CMS has opted not to extend these reimbursement services to CR/PR.
 Read more >>

 Returning with Care